Installation

 Quick Start

-2. Install Base UI
+1. Install Base UI

 Cubby UI components are built on Base UI, a headless component library:

-3. Add the Cubby UI registry
+3. Add the root class

-Then add a root class to your application wrapper.
+Add a root class to your application wrapper.
 This creates a stacking context required by Base UI's portal-based components:

 Now you can add any Cubby UI component: